banq/jivejdon/readme.md

 ReplyMessage Created Event occurring in the domain will be saved in the event storage jiveMessage data table

- Domain event "ReplyMessageCreatedEvent"  occurring in the domain will be saved in event store "jiveMessage" that is a posted events table, used to project the last reply state of a thread.
+ Domain event "ReplyMessageCreatedEvent"  occurring in the domain will be saved in event store "jiveMessage" that is a posted events table, used to project the last replies state of a thread.